LCSB-BioCore/DistributedData.jl/docs/src/tutorial.md

 ## Persisting the data

-There some support for storing the loaded dataset on each worker's local storage.
-This is quite beneficial for storing sub-results and various artifacts for future use without wasting memory.
+`DiDa` provides support for storing the loaded dataset in each worker's local storage.
+This is quite beneficial for saving sub-results and various artifacts of the computation process for later use, without unnecessarily wasting main memory.

-The available functions are:
+The available functions are as follows:
-- [`dstore`](@ref), which saves the dataset to a disk, such as in
+- [`dstore`](@ref) saves the dataset to a disk, such as in
 ```julia
 julia> dstore(anotherDataset)
 ```
   ...which, in this case, creates files `newData-1.slice` to `newData-3.slice` that contain the respective parts of the dataset.
-The name can be modified using the `files` parameter.
+The precise naming scheme can be specified using the `files` parameter.
-- [`dload`](@ref), which loads the data back, using the same arguments as `dstore`
+- [`dload`](@ref) loads the data back into memory
-- [`dunlink`](@ref), which removes the corresponding files.
+- [`dunlink`](@ref) removes the corresponding files from the storage

-One possible use-case for this is a relatively easy way of data exchange between nodes in a HPC environment, where the disk storage is usually a very fast "scratch space" that is shared among all participants of a computation.
+Apart from saving the data for later use, this provides a relatively easy way of exchanging data between nodes in a HPC environment.
+There, the disk storage is usually a very fast "scratch space" that is shared among all participants of a computation, and can be used to "broadcast" or "shuffle" the data without any significant overhead.

 ## Miscellaneous functions

-There are many extra functions that work on matrix data, as common in many science areas (especially in flow cytometry data processing, where DiDa originated):
+For convenience, `DiDa` also contains simple implementations of various common utility operations for processing matrix data.
+These originated in flow-cytometry use-cases (which is what `DiDa` was originally built for), but are applicable in many other areas of data analysis:

-- [`dselect`](@ref) reduces a matrix to several selected columns
+- [`dselect`](@ref) reduces a matrix to several selected columns (in a relatively usual scenario where the rows of the matrix are "events" and columns represent "features", `dselect` discards the unwanted features)
-- [`dapply_cols`](@ref) transforms selected columns with a function
+- [`dapply_cols`](@ref) transforms selected columns with a given function
 - [`dapply_rows`](@ref) does the same with rows
-- [`dstat`](@ref) quickly computes mean and standard deviation in selected columns (as shown above)
+- [`dstat`](@ref) quickly computes the mean and standard deviation in selected columns (as demonstrated above)
-- [`dstat_buckets`](@ref) does the same for multiple data "groups" present in the same matrix; the data groups are specified by an integer vector (this is great e.g. for computing per-cluster statistics, given the integer vector assigns data entries to clusters)
+- [`dstat_buckets`](@ref) does the same for multiple data "groups" present in the same matrix, the data groups are specified by a distributed integer vector (This is useful e.g. for computing per-cluster statistics, in which case the integer vector should assign individual data entries to clusters.)
-- [`dcount`](@ref) counts ocurrences of items in an integer vector, similar to e.g. R function `tabulate`
+- [`dcount`](@ref) counts the numbers of ocurrences of items in an integer vector, similar to e.g. R function `tabulate`
 - [`dcount_buckets`](@ref) does the same per groups
 - [`dscale`](@ref) scales the selected columns to mean 0 and standard deviation 1
-- [`dmedian`](@ref) computes a median in columns of the dataset (That is done by an approximative algorithm that works in time `O(n*iters)`, thus works even for really large datasets.
-Precision increases by roughly 1 bit per iteration, the default is 20 iterations.)
+- [`dmedian`](@ref) computes a median of the selected columns of the dataset (The computation is done using an approximative iterative algorithm in time `O(n*iters)`, which scales even to really large datasets.
+The precision of the result increases by roughly 1 bit per iteration, the default is 20 iterations.)
-- [`dmedian_buckets`](@ref) computes the medians using the above method for multiple data groups
+- [`dmedian_buckets`](@ref) uses the above method to compute the medians for multiple data groups